Skip to content

 ]);

-In this example, we're creating a blog post endpoint.
+In this example, we're creating a blog post endpoint that validates the json body target.

 πŸ”ΉThe title must be a non-empty string no longer than 255 characters.